Is Your Benchmark Still Useful? Dynamic Benchmarking for Code Language Models: Related Work

 \subsection{Code Reasoning}

-Since the launch of ChatGPT, there has been a surge in academic research investigating the reasoning capabilities of large language models (LLMs) across various cognitive domains, including but not limited to logical reasoning, causal reasoning, and mathematical reasoning~\cite{sun2024surveyreasoningfoundationmodels}.
 In the domain of code, various benchmarks are developed to evaluate the code reasoning abilities of LLMs.
-These benchmarks usually provide full code samples as input and challenge the LLMs to execute a spectrum of tasks accordingly.
 For example, CRUXEval~\cite{gu2024cruxeval} concentrates on code execution challenges by supplying LLMs with a function and asking them either to produce outputs corresponding to given inputs or to identify a set of inputs that would yield a specified output.
 Meanwhile, benchmarks such as Code Lingua~\cite{pan2024lost} and TransCoder~\cite{lachaux2020unsupervisedtranslationprogramminglanguages, yang2024exploringunleashingpowerlarge} are geared towards code translation, aiming to assess LLMs' ability to convert code from one language to another.
 Several other benchmarks have also been developed to assess the code reasoning capabilities of LLMs across diverse tasks.
 For instance, QuixBugs~\cite{lin2017quixbugs} evaluates models' proficiency in program repair, while CoDesc~\cite{hasan-etal-2021-codesc} and similar benchmarks focus on assessing models' ability to code summarization.